MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ## Middlewares
 If you want to run some codes to **modify the processing update** or **prevent processing it**, you can use a _Telegram middleware_.

-Telegram middlewares run before Command Handler and Breakers, If a Middleware returns anything other than an instance of `MohammadZarifiyan\Telegram\Update`, Then an instance of `MohammadZarifiyan\Telegram\TelegramMiddlewareFailedException` will be thrown and processing of the Telegram update will stop.
+Telegram middlewares run before Command Handler and Breakers, If a Middleware returns anything other than an instance of `MohammadZarifiyan\Telegram\Update`, an instance of `MohammadZarifiyan\Telegram\TelegramMiddlewareFailedException` will be thrown and processing of the Telegram update will stop.

 The method that is called in the Telegram middleware is based on the type of Telegram update that is being processed.

 For example, if the update type is `callback_query`, the method called will be `handleCallbackQuery`.
-If there is no specific method based on the Telegram update type related to handling the Telegram update, a method named `handle` is called in the Telegram middleware.
+If there is no specific method for handling the Telegram update based on its type, a method named `handle` is called in the Telegram middleware.
-Also, if there is no `handle` method in the middleware, the Telegram middleware will not be executed.

 Both `handle` and `handleCallbackQuery` will receive an instance of `MohammadZarifiyan\Telegram\Update` as the first argument.

-Note that `handleCallbackQuery` is used as an example and the method name will be vary in different Telegram updates based on update type.
+Note that `handleCallbackQuery` is used as an example, and the method name will vary with different Telegram updates based on the update type.

-To generate a fresh Telegram middleware run the following command.
+To generate a new Telegram middleware, run the following command.
 ```bash
 php artisan make:telegram-middleware <MiddlewareName>
 ```